carbon-design-system/carbon-website-archive/src/content/contributing/governance/governance.md

 _Maintainers_ are members of the community who are committed to the success of individual Carbon projects.
 Each project has a team of maintainers, and each team has a lead.
 In addition to their participation as a contributor, maintainers have privileges to:

-- Label, close, and manage GitHub issues.
+- Label, close, and manage GitHub issues
-- Close and merge GitHub pull requests.
+- Close and merge GitHub pull requests
-- Nominate and vote on new maintainers.
+- Nominate and vote on new maintainers

 ## Teams